 Maryland State Financial Aid Application

-Beginning September 2019, young people regardless of their immigration status will be able to go to community college for free (if their families meet the income requirements).
-If someone qualifies for the Maryland Dream Act, they also qualify for various Maryland state grants and scholarships.
-However, they must submit the alternate FAFSA by MARCH 1, 2020.
+Beginning September 2019, students regardless of their immigration status will be able to go to community college for free (if their families meet the income requirements determined by Maryland state).
+If someone qualifies for the Maryland Dream Act, they also qualify for Maryland state grants and scholarships.
+However, they must submit the MSFAA by MARCH 1 each year for the following year's consideration.

 If you have specific questions for attending the University of Maryland contact our Financial Aid liaison working with undocumented and immigrant students